-- tell your doctor what herbal products you are taking, especially quercetin, or Saint John's wort.
+- tell your doctor what herbal products you are taking, especially quercetin or St. John's wort.

 - tell your doctor if you have or have ever had problems with your levels of potassium, phosphorus, or calcium in your blood; high levels of uric acid in your blood; gout (a type of arthritis caused by crystals deposited in the joints); or kidney or liver disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 If you can become pregnant, you will need to have a pregnancy test before beginning treatment with venetoclax.
-You should not become pregnant during your treatment and for 30 days after your last dose.
+You should not become pregnant during your treatment and for 30 days after your final dose.
 Talk to your doctor about birth control methods that you can use during your treatment.
 If you become pregnant while taking venetoclax, call your doctor.

 - do not have any vaccinations before, during, or after treatment with venetoclax without talking to your doctor.

 - you should know that you may experience tumor lysis syndrome (TLS; a condition caused by the fast breakdown of cancer cells that can cause kidney failure and other complications) during your treatment with venetoclax.
 This is more likely to happen when you are first starting treatment, and each time your dose is increased.
 To help reduce your risk of experiencing TLS you should drink at least 6-8 glasses (48-64 ounces) of water a day for 2 days before and on the day of your first dose, and each time your dose is increased.
 In addition your doctor will give you a medication to take before starting and during your treatment to help prevent this side effect.
 If you experience any of the following symptoms of TLS call your doctor immediately: fever, chills, nausea, vomiting, confusion, shortness of breath, seizures, irregular heartbeat, dark or cloudy urine, unusual tiredness, or muscle or joint pain.

 What special dietary instructions should I follow?